“Yes, of course Mom can move in with me!”

 Respondents in the survey divulged that by far the most emotionally stressful aspect of caregiving is incontinence care.
 And, approximately ¾ of family caregivers surveyed are routinely undertaking medical tasks related to pain management – tasks for which they wished they had been given better training and recommendations from the senior’s health care team.

 Heather Young, dean emerita at the Betty Irene Moore School of Nursing at the University of California, Davis (and co-author of the report) points out that, “Too often (family caregivers) are unprepared and do not get the support they need to assume these important roles.”

 Reaching out for help and training in unfamiliar tasks is critical for family caregivers.
 Families who partner with a knowledgeable home health agency in Los Angeles, CA, such as JFS Care, can lessen the trepidation and anxiety in managing care in the home effectively.
 Our caregivers are professionally trained in the many intricacies of aging care, and will provide members of the family with valuable guidance and education.
 We also offer safe, reliable respite care services that enable family caregivers to step back from their care duties while knowing their elder family member will be safe and well cared for.

-Contact us at (213) 383-2273 for a complimentary in-home consultation and for additional information about quality home health Los Angeles and the surrounding areas depend on.
+Contact us at (213) 383-2273 for a complimentary in-home consultation and for additional information about our Jewish family services home health care in Los Angeles and the surrounding communities.
 We can help relieve your top caregiver fear.
 Click here to see our full service area.